LLNL/units/docs/user-guide/user_defined_units.rst

 Input File
 ------------------
-Sometimes it isful to have a larger library of units in this case the `std::string definedUnitsFromFile(const std::string& filename)` can be used to load a number of units at once.
+Sometimes it is useful to have a larger library of units in this case the `std::string definedUnitsFromFile(const std::string& filename)` can be used to load a number of units at once.

 The file format is quite simple.
 `#` at the beginning of a line indicates a comment